oblac/jodd-site/content/doc/beanutil.md

 In `BeanUtil` world, bean property is a class field with its *optional* setter and getter (aka accessors) methods.
 When accessing properties, `BeanUtil` first tries to use accessors methods.
-If they don't exist, `BeanUtil` failbacks to using the field of the same visibility.
+If they don't exist, `BeanUtil` fail-backs to using the field of the same visibility.
 Therefore, existence of accessors methods is not required and depends on usage, what often may be handy. `BeanUtil` is used internally inside the *Jodd* library, so this behavior applies everywhere.